SPiercer/PPPwn_WRT/README.md

   - **Yes**: PS4 gets internet access post-jailbreak.
   - **No**: Firewall rules block internet but allow local network access.

-- **Enable Web Panel (Recommended):**
-  Access via your device’s IP at port 8080 or `http://pppwn.local:8080` from the PS4 browser.
-Allows control over settings, PPPwn, and payloads.

-- **Install Bin Loader Payloads:**
-  Optional.
-Allows loading payloads via web panel.
-Not recommended for low-storage devices.

-- **Enable from LuCI Web Interface:**
-  Adds a custom command in LuCI under **System > Custom Commands**.
-Not advised for devices with limited storage.

 - **Detect Console Shutdown:**
   Allows auto-reload of PPPwn when the console reboots.

-- **Enable GoldHEN Detection:**
-  Prevents PPPwn from reloading after rest mode if GoldHEN is already running.
-Avoid on low-storage devices.

-- **Activity LED Indicator:**
-  Select an LED to blink while PPPwn is running.

-- **Physical Button Trigger:**
-  Choose a device button (e.g., `wps`) to manually run PPPwn.

 - **Run PPPwn on Startup:**
   Automatically launches PPPwn when the device boots.

-- **Shutdown After PPPwn Loads:**
-  Optional and risky.
-Powers down the device after PPPwn completes.
-Can cause reboot loops or failure if setup is incomplete.
-Only use if powering from the PS4's USB.

 Once installation completes, your device will reboot.